 Allen had never prepared a lesson in his life.
 Every class of his was improvised theatre.
 He regarded grammar books as part of the teacher’s room decoration, useful only to prevent a hot cup of coffee from marking the polished desk.
 His students loved him and seemed to make amazingly good progress.ELTABBer Paul about his colleague Allen, one of his biggest influences

 Allen’s approach was to provide as much practical experience as possible.
 He’d take his students to supermarkets, where he would place random items (e.g. oranges) in their hands.
-Then, he asked them to name the objects.
+Then, he’d ask them to name the objects or the price.
 His students got a lot out of his lessons, including some great stories to tell.

 If you feel inspired to try some playful and educational activities with your students, you can find them at tinkergarten.
 You can filter your search by age group, length of activity and skill to be practised.

 Finally, there is an inspiringly beautiful relation between a class of young learners and their teacher in the film “To be and to have” by Nicolas Philibert (please click on the image below to watch the trailer).

 Oh, and by the way: Adult learners love to have fun, too!